jvelo/ac-exercise/README.md

 * In this version and for the sake of the exercise, the supervisor emits an alert when a "situation" is finished.
 In a real system, of course the alert must be emitted as soon as the time threshold for the situation is reached.
+* Here the rules are declared formally by instantiating a rule object.
+It would be better to propose a rule builder or a DSL to express rules and their expressions in simpler fashion.
+ For example such a DSL could allow to express rules the following way, in a type-safe manner :

+        "Botrytis" {
+			  when(temperature > 15)
+			  when(temperature < 25)
+			  when(humity > 90)
+			  for(600 minutes)
+        }

 Building & running
 ------------------